alanpaterson82/project4-blog/README.md

 ## References

-This project relied heavily on the walkthrough poject I Think Therefore I Blog, with customisation added to demonstrate my capability and produce an interesting and unique app.
+This project relied heavily on the walkthrough project I Think Therefore I Blog, with customisation added to demonstrate my capability and produce an interesting and unique app.